mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/implement-odata-apis.png" >}}

-REST APIs, and especially OData APIs often provide access to data within the app.
+REST APIs, and especially OData APIs, often provide access to data within the app.
 Mendix OData APIs are excellent for providing APIs for entities, but can also be used for accessing other types of data.
-This is illustrated later in this article.

 See the [API-First](#api-first) section to learn about decoupling APIs from the domain model.

 ### 3.1 Published OData Service Document

-To provide an Odata REST API for an entity you can add it from the domain model, or in the published odata service document.
-Here you an also select which attributes and associations are available in the API.
+To provide an Odata REST API for an entity, add it from the domain model, or in the [published OData service](/refguide/published-odata-service/) document.
+In this document, you also select which attributes and associations are available in the API:

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/select-attributes-associations.png" >}}

+For every published resource, you can define what functionality is available:

+* **Create** = POST
+* **Read** = GET
+* **Update** = PATCH,
+* **Delete** = DELETE

-For every published resources you can define what functionality is available (create = POST, read = GET, update = PATCH, delete =DELETE ), and some other capabilities like if counting the results is supported, skipping results (skip) and limiting the number of results returned (top).
+You can also define other capabilities, like if counting the results is supported, and whether you **skip** results or limiting the number of results returned (**top**):

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/edit-published-resource.png" >}}

-This document presents a resource-first approach to building REST APIs, where you first define the resource you want to expose, and then define which standard operations you want to provide on these resources.
-Insertable enables POST, readable is a GET, updatable is a PATCH, and deletable will result in a DELETE http operation.
-This guides you into using the HTTP operations in the right way, resulting in a better REST API.

-### OpenApi version 3 contract and test page
+### 3.2 OpenAPI 3 Contract and Test Page

-When you start your app you can will have a swagger documentation and test page.
+When you start your app, you see a Swagger documentation and test page:

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/swagger-doc.png" >}}

-The test page lists all accepted parameters, and example payloads, both for regular responses, as well as for error payloads.
+The test page lists all accepted parameters, and example payloads, both for regular responses, as well as for error payloads:

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/test-page.png" >}}

-JSON schema description of all the payload types is also provided.
+A [JSON schema] description of all the payload types is also provided:

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/json-schema.png" >}}

-And finally you have an OpenAPI version 3.0.1 contract out of the box.
+You also have an OpenAPI 3.0.1 contract:

 {{< figure src="/attachments/refguide/modeling/integration/build-odata-apis/openapi-contract.png" >}}